Lead with Joy in the Digital Age: A Whole-School Digital Wellness Program

 Dr. Tali Gazit

-Senior Lecturer at Bar-Ilan University
+Advisor, Senior Lecturer at Bar-Ilan University

 At JOMO, we believe that joy is found not in constant connection but in intentional disconnection from what drains us and in reconnecting with what truly matters.
 Our vision is to empower people, especially students, to experience the Joy of Missing Out on life's digital distractions—stepping back from toxic comparison, digital drain, and loneliness to make room for a life filled with abundance, freedom, and true connection.